PrestaShop/prestashop.github.io/news/_posts/2020-05-11-cms-security-summit.md

 # Thanks

 We would like to say thanks to Google for organizing the event and to all participants for being active and passionate about improving security.
-Spending times with security folks has been very interesting, people know they need each other to go further.
+Spending time with security folks has been very interesting, people know they need each other to go further.

 [bc-breaks]: https://devdocs.prestashop.com/1.7/contribute/contribution-guidelines/#bc-breaks